 The Internet was our first move toward becoming a borderless society.
 Take memes for example or any type of online content in general.

-No one really cares what country they come from as long as they’re good.
-As our society progresses, we care less and less about what race, sex or background someone has, but regardless of how much our mentality evolves, it’s impossible to ignore someone’s physical location, at least for now.
+No one cares what country they come from as long as they’re good.
+As our society progresses, we care less and less about what race, sex, or background someone has, but regardless of how much our mentality evolves, it’s impossible to ignore someone’s physical location, at least for now.

 The blockchain is amazing for a multitude of reasons, but let’s talk about how it affects the global workforce:

-- As blockchain adoption progresses and traditional office jobs shift towards freelancing, salaries will become skill-based or experience-based at the worst, not location based.
+- As blockchain adoption progresses and traditional office jobs shift towards freelancing, salaries will become skill-based or experience-based at the worst, not location-based.
 Imagine being in Nepal while you’re working on a next-gen VR game.
-Actually, digital nomads have already become a trend in recent years, so here’s a cool website to get you started before blockchain takes over.
+Digital nomads have already become a trend in recent years, so here’s a cool website to get you started before blockchain takes over.